InnerSourceCommons/InnerSourceLearningPath/contributor/05-benefits-of-contribution.md

 which can be beneficial for your team.

-By using InnerSource teams can establish a middle path between "be independent and build your own" (including any number of new bugs that you own) and "safe time and money by relying on existing implementations" (at the cost of creating long term dependencies that can only be influenced in a limited way.
+By using InnerSource teams can establish a middle path between "be independent and build your own" (including any number of new bugs that you own) and "save time and money by relying on existing implementations" (at the cost of creating long term dependencies that can only be influenced in a limited way.
 That way balancing reimplementing versus reusing becomes easier.